 Most parts of the structure were damaged during the battles but there is ongoing restoration.
-This is definitely worth visit
+This is definitely worth a visit

 The moment you step inside, you will be able to see the buildings that were damaged, its original and restored stages.

 Drive Through Hai Van Pass

-This tunnel is considered to be longest in Southeast Asia at 6.28 kilometers long.
+This tunnel is considered to be longest in Southeast Asia at 6.28 km long.
 Another option is for you to take Hai Van Pass.

 This pass is actually a mountain road that will take you up and down, then around the coastline.
-Here, you will get to see some really spectacular views, making a favorite among people who travel by motorbike.
+Here, you will get to see some really spectacular views, making a favourite among people who travel by motorbike.

 It isn’t only renowned for its beauty, yet the pass is also notable for its difficulty and danger.
 That is the main reason why Hai Van Tunnel was created.